eea/garie-checkmk/readme.md

 **Highlights**

--   Polls for checkmk metrics on given websites and stores the data into InfluxDB.
+-   Polls for checkmk availability on given websites and stores the data into InfluxDB.
 -   Obtains a score for each website, based on the time it was up, one for one day and one for one month (30 days).
 -   Setup within minutes.